 See reports from Inland Navigation Europe (INE), from the European Framework for Inland Navigation (EFIN) Group and the report on the prospects of inland navigation within the enlarged Europe (PINE).

-&lt;sup>2 EU/CCNR, "Inland Navigation in Europe: Market Observation", 2008-1, Special Report: Barge transport in Europe: status quo and new perspectives, page 6.
+2 European Union/Central Commission for the Navigation of the Rhine, "Inland Navigation in Europe: Market Observation", 2008-1, Special Report: Barge transport in Europe: status quo and new perspectives, page 6.